Are All Causal Factors/Root Causes Created Equal?

 WHAT DID YOU LEARN?

-Probably the only real measurement of how important a Safeguard is (or important a Causal Factor is) is how significant is the Hazard that it is protecting against.
+Probably the only real measurement of how important a Safeguard is (or how important a Causal Factor is) is how significant the Hazard is.

 Now, what about root causes?